What’s the Chinese gender prediction chart’s history?

-Is there any science to the Chinese gender prediction chart?
+How accurate is the Chinese gender prediction chart?

-The short answer is no. While it’s likely there was some method when the chart was put together, it’s not clear what that was and it would have been based on ancient rather than modern science methods.
+While it’s likely there was some method when the chart was put together, it’s not clear what that was and it would have been based on ancient rather than modern science methods.

 We’d say – it’s fun to do with friends, but if you do want to name your chickens before they’ve hatched we still reckon waiting for the 20-week scan is a better bet.